yellowmessenger/documentation/docs/platform_concepts/inbox/Chat report metrics 101.md

-# Inbox Reports and Metrics
+# Inbox Chat report metrics

 ## Average Response Time [ Archive Report]
 It is the average time taken by the agent to respond to each message of the customer in a chat conversation.
 This metric is present in the Archives report.
 Response time is calculated for every agent response in a conversation.
 It is calculated by the following logic;